The Advantages and Disadvantages of Being a Surrogate

 Surrogacy is demanding

-It is mandatory for every surrogate to undergo a medical screening and psychological evaluation to see if they are fit to carry a child to term.
-You, as a surrogate, will have to meet all the physical demands of being pregnant, attend regular appointments and receive treatment.
+It is mandatory for every surrogate to undergo medical screening processes and psychological evaluation to see if they are fit to carry a child to term.
+You, as a surrogate, will have to meet all the physical demands of being pregnant, attend regular appointments, and receive treatment.
 The process can also be emotionally challenging as carrying a baby for someone else is a huge responsibility.
 Most surrogates will experience ups and downs throughout the journey.
-It is recommended that you use a counseling service or participate in support groups when you require emotional assistance.
+Having a reliable emotional support system is very important at this time.
+It is recommended that you use a counseling service or participate in support groups organized by social workers or agencies when you require emotional assistance.

 Most people are becoming more accepting of surrogacy, however there are those that are still against the idea.
 Just keep in mind that not everyone will be accepting or understanding of your decision.
 This is due to a lack of information and misconceptions.

 The process of surrogacy is considerably lengthy and requires commitment.
 From filling out the application to delivering the baby, there are many steps involved.
 Finalizing the surrogacy contract and completing the IVF process takes time as well.
 It takes around 12 months for the entire process to be completed.
 As a surrogate should not make any major travel plans during this time.

 Surrogates are required to take medications to become pregnant

 Part of the surrogacy process does involve taking medication.
 In some cases, you may be given birth control as well.
 Medications may include estrogen and progesterone.
 Some surrogates are caught off guard by the amount of medication required to just prepare for the embryo transfer.
 However, you need to keep in mind that it’s essential in order to guarantee a healthy and successful pregnancy.